 Sharp, 52, was born with bad valves at the base of the tubes connecting her kidneys to her bladder.
 These faulty ureterovesical valves allowed urine to reflux back into the kidneys.
 She was 17 before it was diagnosed; by then, the damage had been done.
 When she was 29, she received one of her mother’s kidneys.

-Sharp’s first child, Kayla, was born six years later; her second, Sophia, came five years after that, in 1998; and her third, Spencer, came in 2003.
+Sharp’s first child, Kayla, was born before the transplant; her second, Sophia, came five years after that, in 1998; and her third, Spencer, came in 2003.
 Sharp knew that pregnancy was hard on kidneys (it’s hard on the whole body, after all), but her UCH doctors monitored her closely and the babies were all healthy.
 Unfortunately, Sharp didn’t fare as well.
 The kidney failed.

 Kidneys two and three